 On your final day, hike to tour Bhutan’s iconic Taktsang Monastery—also known as the ‘Tiger’s Nest.’
 Perched on a cliff 9700 ft/2950 m above the valley floor, Taktsang is a thrilling end to your journey.

-Airfare for International Flight to Bangkok and Paro is not included.
-Please contact us for details.
+International airfares are not included.
+Please contact us for a precise quote.